Lauren-Mercedes/language-click/README.md

 - tested across all the languages and questions within them.
 - tested the language of the voice changed to match the language of the question set selected by the player.

+### Local Storage API

+Stores the values selected by the player to determine the language and difficulty of the question set they play.
+- tested using preview and deployed site by selecting different language and level options and checking the local storage using DevTools and ensuring the resulting outcome in question types match the defined question sets.

 ## Bugs and Fixes

 The main bugs experienced during the development of the website were:

-- The popup was visible without executing the instructions button:
+### The popup was visible without executing the instructions button:

 https://github.com/user-attachments/assets/b6653412-e9d8-4bee-9ea8-626cad167a3e